 I trained at Trinity College of Music, London.
 Here I obtained my Licentiate Diploma for Piano Teaching (LTCL) and the Graduate Diploma (GTCL Hons) – although I’d been happily teaching the piano for a small fee since I was eighteen years old.

 Eight years ago I took up writing, and – maybe inspired by the piano teaching character in my first novel – started teaching the piano again.
 In January 2016 I said goodbye to the hospital to concentrate on my piano teaching and writing (www.cherryradford.co.uk), having moved to Eastbourne with my family.
-I’m now signed to Urbane Publications, who will publish my third novel, The Lighthouse Keeper’s Daughter, in Spring 2018.
-I am blogging about my journey to publication – as well as my passion for flamenco, lighthouses and what ever else makes me get my notebook out – on my blog BLA BLA LAND.
+My novel The Lighthouse Keeper’s Daughter was published in Spring 2018, and having now signed with a literary agent, I’m waiting to find out which publisher will take on my new novels (set in Spain, where I’m now a resident).
+I blog about my journey to publication – as well as my passion for flamenco, lighthouses and what ever else makes me get my notebook out – on my blog BLA BLA LAND.
 Do join me there!